jsplumb/mottle/README.md

 First create one:

-	var touchAdapter = new TouchAdapter();
+	var mottle = new Mottle();

 ..and you make calls to `bind` and `unbind`:

-	touchAdapter.bind(someElement, "click", aFunction);
+	mottle.bind(someElement, "click", aFunction);
-	touchAdapter.unbind(someOtherElement, "dblclick", anotherFunction);
+	mottle.unbind(someOtherElement, "dblclick", anotherFunction);

 Note that `bind` and `unbind` are chainable:

-	touchAdapter.bind(someElement, "click", aFunction).unbind(someOtherElement, "dblclick", anotherFunction);
+	mottle.bind(someElement, "click", aFunction).unbind(someOtherElement, "dblclick", anotherFunction);

-Your event callbacks, when using the standalone touch-adapter, will be passed native browser events.
+Your event callbacks, when using the standalone Mottle, will be passed native browser events.

-TouchAdapter's constructor can take a params object, with five possible values (all are optional):
+Mottle's constructor can take a params object, with five possible values (all are optional):

 - __bind__ a function to use for binding event listeners. if this is not provided, touch-adapter uses its own default method.
 - __unbind__ a function to use for unbinding event listeners.
 Same deal as for bind if not provided.